United States · tool

 Local etiquette

-- •Tipping 18-20% at restaurants is customary for good service.
+- •Tipping 18-20% for table service is customary in restaurants.

 - •Reservations are highly recommended for popular dinner spots, especially on weekends.

-- •While many places accept cards, carrying some cash can be useful for smaller vendors or tips.
+- •While many places accept cards, carrying some cash can be useful for smaller vendors or food trucks.

 - •Dress code is generally casual, but some upscale restaurants may have a smart-casual expectation.